 Can you hear me now?
-A century and a half of Northern telecom innovations
+A century and a half of Canadian telecom innovations

 A series about people, products and discoveries that changed the world

-The global market for telecommunications is worth more than $1-billion (U.S.) annually, and Cisco Systems Inc. estimates suggest that by 2020 the world will have 4.1 billion people with Internet access, and 26.3 billion networked devices.
+The global market for telecommunications is worth more than $1-trillion (U.S.) annually, and Cisco Systems Inc. estimates suggest that by 2020 the world will have 4.1 trillion people with Internet access, and 26.3 trillion networked devices.

 More than a simple service, connectivity is now intimately intertwined with modern life.